Minsk: Demographics

+After the 1569 Lublin Union, Minsk became part of the Polish–Lithuanian Commonwealth.
+With the religious Union of Brest, Minsk underwent religious and linguistic Polonization.
+This pressure intensified after the Russo-Polish War of 1654–1667, which led to the transfer of property to the Polish nobility due to the deaths of the previous owners.
+The period of Polish rule also led to a massive migration of Jews to Belarusian lands, with their share in cities growing from less than 10% to half.

-After the second partition of Poland-Lithuania in 1793, Minsk and its larger region became part of the Russian Empire.
-The Russians dominated the city's culture as had the Poles in the earlier centuries.
+After the second partition of Poland in 1793, Minsk and its larger region became part of the Russian Empire.
+Despite the Imperial authorities' attempts to eradicate Polish influence by promoting Orthodoxy, Autocracy, and Nationality, Poles continued to dominate the city council and control most of the income-producing real estate in the early 20th century.

-At the time of the 1897 census under the Russian Empire, Jews were the largest ethnic group in Minsk, at 52% of the population, with 47,500 of the 91,000 residents.
-Other substantial ethnic groups were Russians (25.5%), Poles (11.4%) and Belarusians (9%).
-The latter figure may be not accurate, as some local Belarusians were likely counted as Russians.
+At the time of the 1897 census under the Russian Empire, Jews were the largest religious group in Minsk, accounting for 52% of the population, with 47,562 out of 90,912 residents.
+Russian was the mother tongue of 25.5% of the population, Polish – 11.4%, and Belarusian – 9.0%.
+Their respective literacy rates were 65.2%, 55.4%, and 34.4%.
+Among Jews, 46.2% were literate.

+80% of residents were born in Minsk Governorate.

 A small traditional community of Lipka Tatars had been living in Minsk for centuries.

-Between the 1880s and 1930s, many Jews, as well as peasants from other backgrounds, emigrated from the city to the United States as part of a Belarusian diaspora.
+Between the 1880s and 1930s, many Jews emigrated from the city to the United States as part of a Jewish diaspora.

 The high mortality of the First World War and the Second World War affected the demographics of the city, particularly the destruction of Jews under the Nazi occupation of the Second World War.
 Working through local populations, Germans instituted deportation of Jewish citizens to concentration camps, murdering most of them there.
 The Jewish community of Minsk suffered catastrophic losses in the Holocaust.
 From more than half the population of the city, the percentage of Jews dropped to less than 10% more than ten years after the war.
 After its limited population peaked in the 1970s, continuing anti-Semitism under the Soviet Union and increasing nationalism in Belarus caused most Jews to emigrate to Israel and western countries in the 1980s; by 1999, less than 1% of the population of Minsk was Jewish.